fire-helper/slides/csi106/presentation_2/script.md

 > Ceremonial introduction here "Hello everyone" blah blah

-We bring to you a short presentation about **asymmetric cryptography**.
+Hello everyone.
+Today, our team will bring to you a short presentation about **asymmetric cryptography**.

 ## Cryptography?